Source The New Indian Express by Subodh Gupta

 Source Economic Times by Ashoke Nag

 The first exhibition dedicated to tracing the impact of Picasso on international contemporary art is being staged at Museu Picasso, Barcelona, Spain from March 5 to June 29, 2014.
 Curated by art expert Michael FitzGerald, the show will explore the dialogue inspired by the work of Picasso in today's artists.
 Among the artists who will be represented in the exhibition are: Cheri Samba of the Democratic Republic of Congo, M.F.
 Husain and Atul Dodiya of India, Folkert de Jong and Rineke Dijkstra of the Netherlands, Guillermo Kuitca from Argentina, Vik Muniz of Brazil, and Jasper Johns, Faith Ringgold and Fred Wilson of the USA.
-The exhibition will not include works by Picasso.
-The museum's premier collection of his art will be on view in the permanent gallerie.

 > read more